 R5.4 The main aims and content The lack of a clear outline of The WRMP must be updated We have updated the revised

 SEA of the draft WRMP are the main objectives in the to include plan objectives draft WRMP to include our

 outlined within the WRMP makes the SEA not which then should also be objectives and these are

 Environmental Report.
 The fully compliant with point 1 of included within the shown on page 16 in the

 WRMP doesn't include any Schedule 2 of the SEA Environmental Report. chapter 2 summary.
 They

 overarching objectives, regulations.
 However, this are:

 hence the SEA does not omission relates more to the Deliver a sustainable and

 include these.
 Without a main WRMP document rather resilient supply of water

 clear understanding of the than the SEA Environmental for both our household

 plan's key objectives it is Report. and non-household

 difficult to ascertain the customers now and in the

 appropriateness of the SEA future.

-objectives. - Commit to reducing the
+objectives.
+Commit to reducing the

 amount of water we

 abstract from the

 environment over the

 lifetime of the plan in

 order to protect and

 enhance the natural

 environment in which we

 operate.

 Identify the longer term

 uncertainties e.g. climate

 change, and, if required,

 provide adaptive

 pathways within the plan

 in order to ensure we can

 respond to future

 challenges.

 Be acceptable and

 affordable for our

 customers.

 Section 1.3.3 of the Environmental Report has been updated to include the key objectives for this plan.
-R5.5 SEA The future baseline information is generic and Potential risk of not identifying and understanding The future baseline information should be made The predicted future environmental baseline aims SEA information is generic and applied at a regional scale rather than using information specific to SSW's supply area.
-For example, flooding is focussed at the regional scale, but it would be preferable to identify areas of significant flood risk within the WRMP operational area too.
-Old references to the 2019 National Planning Policy Framework (NPPF) should be removed and updated with the 2021 version of this. identifying and understanding the uncertainty of all issues in the future baseline and lack of longer term projections may affect decision making and the development of meaningful and robust objectives, solutions, and opportunities within the WRMP.
-Without considering how the local baseline will evolve in the future, it is not possible to properly assess how the implementation of the plan will affect it and there is a risk of the SEA not properly taking into account matters that are locally relevant and important. information should be made more specific to the WRMP supply area itself (for example on flood risk).
-References to the 2019 NPPF should be removed and updated with the 2021 version. environmental baseline aims to consider the future environmental changes to the baseline in the absence of the proposed WRMP.
+R5.5 SEA The future baseline information is generic an applied at a regional scale rather than using information specific to SSW's supply area.
+For example, flooding is focussed at the regional scale, but it would be preferable to identify are of significant flood risk within the WRMP operational area too.
+Old references to the 2019 National Planning Policy Framework (NPPF) should be removed and updated with the 2021 version of this. the uncertainty of all issues in the future baseline and lack of longer term projections may affect decision making and the development of meaningful and robust objectives, solutions, and opportunities within the WRMP.
+Without considering how the local baseline will evolve in the future, it is not possible to properly assess how the implementation of the plan will affect it and there is a risk The future baseline information should be made more specific to the WRMP supply area itself (for example on flood risk).
+References to the 2019 NPPF should be removed and updated with the 2021 version.
+The predicted future environmental baseline aims to consider the future environmental changes to the baseline in the absence of the proposed WRMP.
 There are many challenges around this as the WRMP includes longer-term planning horizons (from 25 to up to 100 years for some plans) and there is considerable uncertainty around longer term changes to policies and plans, climate change and future land use etc. It is difficult to be areaspecific with some of these topic areas as the challenges faced are often applicable to a wider area and there are limited data available at this level of granularity.
-The UKWIR environmental assessment guidance states that only where there is some reliable evidence available to set out longer- term changes (e.g. climate
+The UKWIR environmental assessment guidance states that only where there is some reliable evidence available to set out longerterm changes (e.g. climate